 I love being home on Christmas Eve and Christmas Day.
 It’s so cozy and I love feeling the peace of the season and spending the days together.
 Here’s what we do!

 - Bethlehem Dinner: We dress up in nativity clothing and sit on the floor to eat food by candlelight that Jesus may have eaten.
 For dinner, we eat things like hummus, olives, pita, dates, grapes, fruit, cheese, cucumbers, etc. We also usually make homemade falafel.

 - Read & act out the nativity story

 - Look at photos of our trip to the Middle East

 - Play carols on the violin and hand pipe chimes

 - Watch the Nativity video

-- Eat cranberry orange rolls and breakfast slab pie for Christmas breakfast, and fondue for Christmas dinner
+- Christmas breakfast cranberry orange rolls and breakfast slab pie, and simple fondue for Christmas dinner.

-I’d love to hear what family advent activities you’re doing this year!
+I’d love to hear your family advent traditions!

 IF YOU LIKED THIS POST WITH FAMILY ADVENT ACTIVITIES, YOU MIGHT LIKE THESE POSTS TOO: